course-details-portlet

 It is required that all members of the group equally contribute to the development of the tasks.
 Whenever that is not the case, students are asked to report the issue already after the first task.
 The teacher has the right to rearrenge groups whenever conditions impede a correct development of teaching and learning activities.

-Students must request justification/complaint on an individual basis.
-Possibly new result applies only to the person who has submitted a complaint.
+• Students must request justification/appeal individually.
+Any new result only applies to the person who has submitted a complaint.

 Specific conditions